 The generated audio files are a combination of the automatic test scripts and custom test scripts.

 Azure Text to speech engines are updated from time to time to capture the latest language model that defines the pronunciation of the language.
 After you've trained your voice, you can apply your voice to the new language model by updating to the latest engine version.

 When a new engine is available, you're prompted to update your neural voice model.

-Then select Update to update your model to the latest engine version.
+Alternatively, select Install the latest engine later to update your model to the latest engine version.

 You're not charged for engine update.
 The previous versions are still kept.
 You can check all engine versions for the model from Engine version drop-down list, or remove one if you don't need it anymore.